DZakh/rescript-schema/docs/rescript-usage.md

 let weakMapSchema = S.literal(weakMap)
 ```

-The `literal` schema enforces that a data matches an exact value during parsing and serializing.
+The `S.literal` schema enforces that a data matches an exact value during parsing and serializing.

 ### **`object`**